eclipse-dash/dash-licenses/README.md

 #### Maven Plugin Options

-The Maven Plugin has the following "-D" options:
+The Maven Plugin has the following options that can passed either via the command-line or as configuration options in your `pom.xml` file:

 - `dash.skip` - Skip executing the plugin.
 Default: `false`.
 - `dash.fail` - Force the build to fail when license issues are found.
 Default: `false`.